lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.330.md

 - GMV option ipolydat = no is now the default, files will have smaller size without voronoi polygons included
 - add option to command line to define output file names
 - improvements to PyLaGriT scripts in support of stacked surfaces.
-The manual and command pages were heavily edited to remove old directories and files, to update command syntax, and adding examples and demos for commands and workflow.
+- The manual and command pages were heavily edited to remove old directories and files, to update command syntax, and to add examples and demos.
 - bug fixes mainly to improve lagrit reporting and error reporting.